-- Two (2) First-time Homebuyer loans for low income households in 2012 (Birchwood Lane); - Development of the 49-unit Solterra Senior Residences in 2013 (48 units restricted for very low income and 1 unit restricted for moderate income); - Recording of covenants to impose a requirement that 15% of the units (13 units) in the El Cajon Senior Towers be restricted to very low income households through the sale of adjacent property at 146 Ballantyne in 2013; and - Construction is underway on the 70-unit Cornerstone Place project for low income veterans and families.
-The project includes one managers unit, and therefore 69 of the 70 units will be restricted to low income households.
-Completion is expected in late 2019 to early 2020.
+- Two (2) First-time Homebuyer loans for low income households in 2012 (Birchwood Lane); - Development of the 49-unit Solterra Senior Residences in 2013 (48 units restricted for very low income and 1 unit restricted for moderate income); - Recording of covenants to impose a requirement that 15% of the units (13 units) in the El Cajon Senior Towers be restricted to very low income households through the sale of adjacent property at 146 Ballantyne in 2013; and - Construction is nearly completed on the 70-unit Cornerstone Place project for low income veterans and families (69 units restricted to low and very-low income households at or below 60% AMI and 1 unit restricted for moderate income; the Housing Authority is recording covenants to secure 6 units for very-low income households (40% of AMI)).
+Completion is expected in late 2019, with full lease-up by January of 2020.

 IX.
-EXTREMELY-LOW INCOME TEST
+INCOME TEST

-Section 34176.1(a)(3)(B) requires that the Housing Authority must require at least 30% of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30% or less of the AMI.
-If the Housing Authority fails to comply with the Extremely-Low Income requirement in any five-year report, then the Housing Authority must ensure that at least 50% of the funds remaining in the LMIHAF be expended in each fiscal year following the latest fiscal year following the report on households earning 30% or less of the AMI until the Housing Authority demonstrates compliance with the Extremely-Low Income requirement.
-This information is not required to be reported until 2019 for the 2014 - 2019 period.
+Section 34176.1(a)(3) states that the Housing Authority must require at least 30% of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30% or less of the AMI, and no more than 20% for housing affordable to and occupied by households earning between 60-80% of the AMI.